edarruiz/DomainDrivenDesign.SDK/README.md

 > *"Many objects are not fundamentally defined by their attributes, but rather by a thread of continuity and identity. (...)"*

 > *"Some objects are not defined primarily by their attributes.
 They represent a thread of identity that runs through time and often across distinct representations.
 Sometimes such an object must be matched with another object even though attributes differ.
 An object must be distinguished from other objects even though they might have the same attributes.
-Mistaken identity can lead to data corruption. (...)"*
+Mistaken identity can lead to data corruption." (...)*
+>

 And finally, Eric Evans describes the exact definition of what an **Entity** is:

 > *"An object defined primarily by its identity is called an ENTITY.
 ENTITIES have special modeling and design considerations.
 They have life cycles that can radically change their form  and content, but a thread of continuity must be maintained.
 Their identities must be defined so  hat they can be effectively tracked.
 Their class definitions, responsibilities, attributes, and associations should revolve around who they are, rather than the particular attributes they carry.
-Even for ENTITIES that don't transform so radically or have such complicated life cycles, placing them in the semantic category leads to more lucid models and more robust implementations. "*
+Even for ENTITIES that don't transform so radically or have such complicated life cycles, placing them in the semantic category leads to more lucid models and more robust implementations. " (...)*
 >
-> *(...)*
->
 > *"When an object is distinguished by its identity, rather than its attributes, make this primary to its definition in the model.
 Keep the class definition simple and focused on life cycle continuity and identity.
 Define a means of distinguishing each object regardless of its form or history.
 Be alert to requirements that call for matching objects by attributes.
 Define an operation that is guaranteed to produce a unique result for each object, possibly by attaching a symbol that is guaranteed unique.
 This means of identification may come from the outside, or it may be an arbitrary identifier created by and for the system, but it must correspond to the identity distinctions in the model.
-The model must define what it means to be the same thing."*
+The model must define what it means to be the same thing." (...)*
+>

 So, these are the key characteristics of an Entity:
 - They are UNIQUE ***(required)***